 (b) to notify the parties that the judge will decide the final orders at a hearing.

-(3) A settlement or compromise of an appeal to which a person who appears to the court to be under disability (as defined in Order 70 rule 1) is a party has no effect unless it is approved by a judge of appeal.
+(3) A settlement or compromise of an appeal to which a person who appears to the court to be under disability (as defined in Order 70 rule 1) is a party has no effect unless it is approved by a judge.

-(4) An application for the approval of a judge of appeal must be filed with an affidavit and, unless a judge of appeal orders otherwise, an opinion by an independent lawyer.
+(4) An application for the approval of a judge must be filed with an affidavit and, unless a judge orders otherwise, an opinion by an independent lawyer.

 [Rule 18 inserted in Gazette 21 Feb 2007 p.
-571.]
+571; amended in Gazette 28 Jun 2011 p.
+2551.]

 19. Return of exhibits